Making green energy the default choice can help tackle climate change, study finds

-Category: Environment Hits: 2Researchers studying the Swiss energy market have found that making green energy the default option for consumers leads to an enduring shift to renewables and thus has the potential to cut CO2 emissions by millions of tons.
+Category: Environment Hits: 8Researchers studying the Swiss energy market have found that making green energy the default option for consumers leads to an enduring shift to renewables and thus has the potential to cut CO2 emissions by millions of tons.
 The study investigated the effect of changes in the Swiss energy market that presented energy from renewable sources as the standard option for consumers - the 'green default.'

 Read more https://www.sciencedaily.com/releases/2021/03/210311123507.htm